 Co-Curricular Core Requirements

-The Student LEADership Certificate co-curricular core requirements are separated into 3 different domains:
+The Student LEADership Certificate co-curricular core requirements are separated into 5 different domains that align with SALD's values.

 Students will engage in both breadth and depth experiences in the above domains.
 To find out where your current and future involvement fits, set up an appointment.